daledavies/moodle-tool_registrationrules/README.md

 #### Stop Forum Spam

-The Stop Forum Spam check helps reduce spam account registrations by comparing user-submitted information (such as email addresses, usernames, or IP addresses) against a global database of known spammers.
-This prevents spam bots from repeatedly creating accounts, providing an effective layer of protection against automated and malicious account creation.
+This helps reduce spam account registrations by comparing the submitted username, email address and IP address against a global database of known spammers provided by the free [Stop Forum Spam](https://www.stopforumspam.com/) service, an effective layer of protection against automated and malicious account creation.

 - *This plugin communicates with external systems but does not require you to register for a user account.*